iclass/poto/docs/REAL_WORLD_STREAMING_TESTING.md

-# Real-World Streaming Testing with SimpleStreamPacket
+# Real-World Streaming Testing with DataPacket

 ## Overview

-Comprehensive test suite for `SimpleStreamPacket` that addresses real-world scenarios including timeouts, exceptions, and the natural flow of reasoning-then-content patterns in LLM interactions.
+Comprehensive test suite for `DataPacket` that addresses real-world scenarios including timeouts, exceptions, and the natural flow of reasoning-then-content patterns in LLM interactions.

 ## Key Insights from Real-World Testing